Penn Med Students

 - Note: The Registrar and CGH will not recognize any experience that is not registered before departure for international location

-- Complete the Evaluation Form by your mentor/supervisor for the global health experience; you must provide the form to the evaluator before you return to Penn
+- Complete an Evaluation Form by your mentor/supervisor for the global health experience; you must provide the form to the evaluator before you return to Penn

 - Complete the Global Health Experience Registration 6 weeks in advance of each experience;